Take your temp!

 HOW DOES MY TEMPERATURE TELL ME ABOUT MY ADRENALS??

-Two ways: to discern a cortisol problem in the first place…and later if on Hydrocortisone (HC) or ACE (Adrenal Cortex), to find the right amount of HC or Cortex.
+Two ways: to discern a cortisol problem in the first place…and later if on Hydrocortisone (HC) or ACE (Adrenal Cortex), to find the right amount of either.
+NOTE: most people with low cortisol need the power of HC.
+ACE is weak.

 For either, you take it three times a day–first, 3 hours after you wake up, then 3 hours after that, then 3 hours after that.
 Add them, divide by 3, and you get your first of five days of a Daily Average Temps, also called DATS (see the adrenal info page, Discovery Step Two, Test Four).
 If a few of those five daily averaged temps is more than .2F off from another (or .1C), that could be a sign that you have adrenal dysfunction, a common condition with hypothyroid patients.
 (Dr. Rind mentions .2 to .3F, but a lean towards .2 seems better)